pfjus/Weather_Chatbot/Readme.md

 ## Main Features

 Allows users to check the current weather in virtually any city in the world within seconds.
 Natural interaction: the chatbot understands questions written in Spanish and responds clearly and naturally.

+It offers a natural and fluid interaction, thanks to the integration with Ollama and Llama3, which generates conversational responses in Spanish based on real data.
+The chatbot understands queries written in natural language and can remember the last mentioned city to provide more contextual and continuous responses.
-Clothing advisor: suggests appropriate clothing based on temperature and weather conditions.
+It also acts as a clothing advisor, suggesting what type of clothing to wear based on the temperature and weather conditions (rain, wind, heat, or cold).

-Modern interface: features a clean and intuitive design built entirely with Streamlit, without the need for a complex backend.
+Additionally, it features a modern, clean, and intuitive interface, fully developed with Streamlit.
 ## Upcoming Updates

-Integrate Natural Language Processing (NLP) to automatically detect city names within complex phrases.

 Display extended multi-day weather forecasts.
 Implement a query storage system for statistics and tracking.
 Add multilingual support (Spanish / English).

 ## Images